THE ANATOMY OF

 We Do- ‘Scaffolded Student Practice’

-In this portion of the lesson, the teacher and students practice the steps, tasks or skills together.
-During this time the teacher gradually releases more and more responsibility for learning to the students.
+This is a crucial step in the lesson and should not be skipped!
+The teacher and students practice the steps, tasks or skills together.
+During this time, the teacher gradually releases more and more responsibility for learning to the students.
 The teacher also provides feedback along the way that directs students to refer back to the objective or learning target.

 You Do- ‘Demonstration of Learning’